Ronnie Barker: Move to the BBC and The Two Ronnies

 The show was considered a "national institution" with audiences of between 15 and 20 million regularly tuning in to its 93 episodes.
 Barker won the BAFTA for Best Light Entertainment Performance in 1971 and 1977 for the show.
 The Two Ronnies ended with the 1987 Christmas special.
 In 1978 the two performed a stage version of the show at the London Palladium; lasting for three months, it followed the same format as the show, with old sketches and some new material, supported by variety acts.
 Barker's unease with appearing as himself in the stage show led him to create a fictionalised version of himself to play instead.
 A second stage series took place in 1983.
-Barker was reportedly offended by a sketch called 'The Two Ninnies' on the BBC's Not the Nine O'Clock News, which mocked their act as being based on dated innuendo-based humour.
+Barker was reportedly offended by a sketch called "The Two Ninnies" on the BBC's Not the Nine O'Clock News, which mocked their act as being based on dated innuendo-based humour.

-After a tip-off from Dick Clement and Ian La Frenais, Barker and Corbett opted to move with their families to Sydney, Australia in 1979 for the year to exploit a tax loophole and avoid paying the year's income tax.
-They performed their stage show for four weeks in Sydney and a further four in Melbourne; because of their existing popularity in Australia and what Corbett termed the Australian audiences' "[comedic] soul that still related to the UK," they made no changes to the routine.
+After a tip-off from Dick Clement and Ian La Frenais, Barker and Corbett opted to move with their families to Sydney, Australia, in 1979 for the year to exploit a tax loophole and avoid paying the year's income tax.
+They performed their stage show for four weeks in Sydney and a further four in Melbourne; because of their existing popularity in Australia and what Corbett termed the Australian audiences' "[comedic] soul that still related to the UK", they made no changes to the routine.
 Barker made no other appearances that year and spent his time writing and engaging in recreational activities.
-Following the show's success, Kerry Packer commissioned a six episode TV series of The Two Ronnies in Australia for Nine Network.
+Following the show's success, Kerry Packer commissioned a six-episode TV series of The Two Ronnies in Australia for Nine Network.
 The show comprised material not yet shown in Australia from The Two Ronnies and new content targeted more towards an Australian audience.
 They returned for a second series in 1986.

-Barker and Corbett also starred in the short, mostly silent, films The Picnic (1976) and By the Sea (1982).
-By the Sea was Barker's tribute to the seaside postcard humour of Donald McGill and his most "personal" work.
+Barker and Corbett also starred in the short, mostly silent, films The Picnic (1976) and By the Sea (1982), both written by Barker as "David Huggett and Larry Keith".
+By the Sea was Barker's tribute to the seaside-postcard humour of Donald McGill and his most "personal" work.
 The show was also widely syndicated in North America by PBS and CBC, and in 1980 they appeared in the short-lived NBC variety show The Big Show; the two were glad the show did not last as they objected to the use of canned laughter by the American networks.